yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 }
 ```

-Even though this may be a good workaround, a better solution would
+Even though this may be a good workaround, it is only a cover for
+the design flaw: mutability of the attribute.
+A better solution would
-be to get rid of [immutability]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %})
+be to get rid of [mutability]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %})
 of the `Book` and remove the `init()` method.

 Thus, the [initialization](https://en.wikipedia.org/wiki/Initialization_%28programming%29) of the stream should be done
 outside of the `Book` object and then provided to it as an argument
 of the constructor (pay attention to the `final` modifier of the `in` field):